-Consultations were also conducted with organisations such as the National Parks and Wildlife Service (NPWS), Transport Infrastructure Ireland (TII) and relevant local authorities, and these are considered in the development of the relevant impact assessment chapters in Volume 2 of this EIAR.
+Consultations were also conducted with organisations such as the National Parks and Wildlife Services (NPWS), Transport Infrastructure Ireland (TII) and relevant local authorities, and these are considered in the development of the relevant impact assessment chapters in Volume 2 of this EIAR.

-1.7.2 Prescribed Bodies and Interested Parties
+1.7.1 Prescribed Bodies and Interested Parties

-In addition to meaningful consultation with the public concerned, including affected landowners (see Section 1.7.3) consultations were also undertaken with Dublin City Council (DCC) and with the prescribed bodies and interested parties outlined in Table 1.6 with regard to the approach to the EIAR.
+In addition to meaningful consultation with the public concerned, including affected landowners (see Section 1.7.3) consultations were also undertaken with Dublin City Council (DCC), Dún Laoghaire-Rathdown County Council (DLRCC) and the prescribed bodies and interested parties outlined in Table 1.6 with regard to the approach to the EIAR.